AndieRowell/fast-fm/pseudocode.md

 -

 ### Child/Bridge/Pivot Tables:
-- user/playlist
+- REMEMBER - pivot tables go both ways!!!

+- user/playlist ---- this would be a DIRECT connection in this case - not a pivot!!

-- song/artist
+- song/artist -
-- song/album
+- song/album -
 - song/genre
-- song/playlist
+- song/playlist -----

-- artist/album
+- artist/album -
 - artist/genre
 - artist/playlist